When Substance Abuse Affects the Family

 It is important to be aware of what is going on in your family member/loved one’s life.
 If you turn a blind eye to the problematic substance use, you are actually enabling the behavior.
 Take inventory of all of the red flags you have seen and ensure that you are not helping the addict cover up the abuse in any way.
 Although it may be difficult, start the conversation with other family members or friends to discuss if they have also seen some of the warning signs.
 You can then work together to take the first steps in finding help for your loved one.
 It is always easier to go about this with a support system rather than completely alone.

 Will my loved one be mad at me if I set up an intervention?

 Traditional interventions are sometimes a bit confrontational, and thus many family members are hesitant when considering options for getting their loved into treatment.
 Today, there are a number of options for non-traditional intervention techniques, including a less-confrontational approach referred to as Community Reinforcement and Family Training approach (CRAFT).
 The CRAFT approach is an alternative to the traditional 12-step based intervention process.

 One way to help your family member get into treatment is to look into counseling for you or affected family members to discuss healthy ways to respond to the individual’s substance use.
 Here at Practical Recovery we can help you take the first step in learning more about the best ways to approach your family member in a loving and supportive way.
-Individual, couple, and family counseling sessions are a good place to start the road to getting loved ones into treatment without the feelings of being forced.
+Because substance abuse affects the family, individual, couple, and family counseling sessions are a good place to start the road to getting loved ones into treatment without the feelings of being forced.
 Loving someone who has a substance use issue is hard, and we are here to help navigate this confusing path.
 Visit our website or call us to learn more.